 Visiting the Sariska Tiger Reserve has always been on my bucket list since I started my wildlife exploration journey.
 It’s one of the few tiger reserves in our country where the tiger population has almost become extinct, and new ones from other national parks have to be brought here to keep the tiger population intact.
-It’s a beautiful tiger reserve in Rajasthan, and located near the city of Alwar.
+It’s a beautiful tiger reserve in Rajasthan and is located near the city of Alwar.
+This blog is about my experience visiting Sariska on a morning jungle safari in Zone 1 in the hope of spotting some tigers and hopefully having a unique wildlife sighting experience.

 I started my safari journey sharp at 6 AM, and my jeep was the first one to proceed towards the entry gate area.
 Although the timing for check-in at the Sariska wildlife park is 6:30 AM, I left a bit early since getting through the documentation also takes time.
 So, I didn’t want to be late.